Jeremy enjoys gaming when not working as a manager at the same college he graduated from.

 Up next, we have the—wait, is this woman actually covered in armor?
 In a series known for some scantily clad ladies (and some men, to be fair), that's pretty rare.
 Anyway, Hilde is wise, brave, and honorable—a great role model for players across the globe.
 She uses her spear to fight at range, and her sword to battle up close.
 Hilde has excellent power but suffers a bit from predictable attacks.
 Her ranged moves are slow, and she has trouble chaining strikes together.
 Still, her power and versatility are great, and she's fairly easy for beginners to use.
 Give her a try to see what you think!

 Weapon: Snake Sword (a flexible blade that can function as a whip)

 Ivy's a fascinating character.
 She's neither good nor evil; she seeks only freedom and will do whatever it takes to achieve it.
 In combat, her unique weapon allows her to competently battle at any range with well-rounded speed and power.
 Switching between her stances offers versatility, but takes a moment; make sure you're suitably far from your opponent.
 Ivy takes a lot of practice to master, but her interesting style can prove lethal in the right hands.

 Soul of: Honor

 Next comes the dedicated ninja, Taki.
 A woman who seeks to slay evil, Taki travels the world, purging its sinners.
 Serious and devoted, yet not emotionless, Taki is certainly a strong woman.
-She uses an acrobatic combat style, and relies less upon her weapon than most fighters in Soul Calibur.
-Her twin kodachi are useful, but Taki's strong and unpredictable kicks are often the key to overwhelming adversaries.
+She uses an acrobatic combat style and relies less upon her weapon than most fighters in Soul Calibur.
+Her twin kodachi is useful, but Taki's strong and unpredictable kicks are often the key to overwhelming adversaries.
 Play as Taki if you seek a warrior who is both fast and strong; just make sure to keep in her close quarters, as her ranged options are limited.